eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 	 */
 	struct rnh_list_head nht;

-TODO: add more detail information on how nht gets updated.
+rib_gc_dest() invokes zebra_rib_evaluate_rn_nexthops() to update the nht.

 ### zebra_rib_evaluate_rn_nexthops
-zebra_rib_evaluate_rn_nexthops() leverage the above list to trigger each depending recursive nh to get reevaluated

 list https://github.com/FRRouting/frr/blob/master/zebra/zebra_rib.c#L850C1-L856C45

+zebra_rib_evaluate_rn_nexthops() leverage the above list to trigger each depending recursive nh to get reevaluated.
+It starts from the incoming route node (rn) and traverses upwards through all route nodes until it reaches a route node with a prefix of 0(default route).
+It obtains the nht list from the corresponding rib_dest_t.
+Then, it iterates through each prefix in the nht list, searching the routing table again.
+If it finds a route entry (re) for resolving, it updates rnh->resolved_route to this resolution.
+Subsequently, it calls zebra_rnh_store_in_routing_table to move the nht to the new rn's nht list corresponding to the resolved re.

 TODO: Check how NHG update gets triggered.
 Couple discussion points
 1. How to trigger NHG update